redhat-performance/satperf/README.md

 #satperf: What does it have?

-This started a project to run performance tests on Redhat Satelitte. satperf need to be run from Satelitte server.
-It contains
+This project was started to run performance tests on Redhat Satelitte. satperf needs to be run from Satelitte server.
+It does the following activities:

- Satelitte install
+ Satelitte installation
- upload manigfest, update repo
- concurrently sync multiple Repositories from Repo Server create lifecycle environments create capsules concurrently  syncronize multiple capsules
+ uploads manigfest, updates repo concurrently syncs multiple Repositories from Repo Server creates lifecycle environments creates capsules concurrently  syncronizes multiple capsules
  ..etc

- Measure time for all while capturing resources using pbench. https://github.com/distributed-system-analysis/pbench
+ Measures time for all while capturing resources using pbench. https://github.com/distributed-system-analysis/pbench

+Note:
-#Before Running satperf
+#Before Running satperf,update satperf.cfg with details like RHN_USERNAME,
-Make sure to update satperf.cfg which contains details like RHN_USERNAME, RHN_PASSWD, pool_id, capsule names.
+RHN_PASSWD, pool_id, capsule names etc.

 Update PBENCH_REPO and  install pbench using pbench/install_pench.sh on required nodes. ./pbench/install_pbensh.sh

-And also make sure to copy public keys of satelitte server and capsules amond them.
+And copy public keys of satelitte server and capsules.